 Warikoo’s previous book, The Diversity Bargain: And Other Dilemmas of Race, Admissions, and Meritocracy at Elite Universities (University of Chicago Press, 2016), shows how undergraduates attending Ivy League universities and Oxford University conceptualize race and meritocracy.
 Warikoo’s first book, Balancing Acts: Youth Culture in the Global City (University of California Press, 2011), analyzes youth culture among children of immigrants attending diverse, low-performing high schools in New York City and London.

 In addition to her academic work, Warikoo is co-chair of the Scholars Strategy Network Boston Chapter, which aims to connect scholars, policymakers, civic leaders, and journalists in the Boston area.
 She writes and speaks frequently for public audiences (The New York Times, The Los Angeles Times, The Washington Post, The Atlantic, and more).

-At Harvard, Warikoo teaches courses on racial inequality and the role of culture in K-12 and higher education.
-Warikoo was a teacher in New York City's public schools for four years, and also spent time working at the U.S. Department of Education and as a fellow with the Teachers Network Leadership Institute.
-She completed her Ph.D. in sociology from Harvard University, and B.Sc. and B.A. in mathematics and philosophy at Brown University.
+Warikoo was previously Associate Professor of Education at Harvard University.
+Prior to her academic career she was a teacher in New York City’s public schools, and also spent time working at the US Department of Education.
+Warikoo completed her PhD in sociology from Harvard University, and BSc and BA in mathematics and philosophy at Brown University.

 Guggenheim Fellowship 2017-2018